Thursday, February 19th

 Direct us, O Lord, in all our doings with your most gracious favour, and further us with your continual help; that in all our works begun, continued, and ended in you, we may glorify your holy Name, and finally, by your mercy, obtain everlasting life; through Jesus Christ our Lord, who lives and reigns with you and the Holy Spirit, one God, for ever and ever.
 Amen.

-Trust in the Lord, and do good; so you will live in the land, and enjoy security.
-Take delight in the Lord, and he will give you the desires of your heart.
+Trust in the Lord, and do good; Dwell in the land, and feed on His faithfulness.
+Delight yourself also in the Lord, And He shall give you the desires of your heart.

-Better is a little that the righteous person has than the abundance of many wicked.
-For the arms of the wicked shall be broken, but the Lord upholds the righteous.
+A little that a righteous man has Is better than the riches of many wicked.
+For the arms of the wicked shall be broken, But the Lord upholds the righteous.

 Jesus Prays for His Disciples